raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 or firewalls) and for the client and server to periodically verify that they still have connectivity to each other.
 This allows them to clean up state when connectivity is lost, and attempt re-connection if appropriate.

-For the keepalive interval value, lower values result in higher volume keepalive traffic.
-Higher values of the keepalive interval reduce traffic and CPU load, but have minimal effect on the memory burden at the server, because clients keep a session open for the same length of time (determined by the idle timeout) regardless of the level of keepalive traffic required.

 ### Keepalive Interval Expiry